matteo-serafino/dimensionality-reduction-package/README.md

-# Dimensionality Reduction Library
+# Dimensionality Reduction Package
-Python package for plug and play dimensionality reduction techniques and data distribution and visualization in a reduced space.
+Python package for plug and play dimensionality reduction techniques, data clustering and visualization in a reduced space.
 Using this package, you can reduce and plot according a target variable your data set with a 3D o 2D chart and a matrix plot.

 The available techniques are: